- Online Services User Agreement

 We may also disclose customer information, including personally identifiable information, in connection with features and services associated with phone service, such as directory services, Caller ID, and 911/E911.
 We include your name, address, and telephone number in telephone directories we publish and in our directory assistance service, and provide it to third parties for directories and directory assistance.
 Once published, it may be packaged and provided by anyone.
 We take reasonable precautions to ensure that non-published and unlisted numbers are not included in our telephone directories or directory assistance services, but we cannot guarantee that errors will never occur.
 Your name and/or telephone number will be sent for display on Caller ID devices unless you elect to block it.
 (Please note that Caller ID blocking may not prevent that display when you dial certain business or emergency numbers, 911, or toll-free numbers.)
 We also provide your name, address, and telephone number to public safety authorities and their vendors for E911 and “reverse 911” use.

-As part of delivering phone services, federal law further permits us to use and disclose CPNI to provide, bill, and collect for service; to provide call location information for wireless phone service; to market products and services to you related to the Bright House phone services to which you already subscribe; and to market other services to you unless you object to such use as described in Section I below.
+As part of delivering our services, federal law permits us to use and disclose CPNI to provide, bill, and collect for service, and to provide call location information for wireless phone service.
+Federal law and FCC rules also place restrictions on how we use CPNI for marketing purposes.
+However, they do permit us to use your CPNI to market other communications related products and services to you unless you object to such use as described in Section I below.
 If you agree, we may also use CPNI during any call you make to us to provide telemarketing, referral, or administrative services to you.
 We may also use CPNI to protect our rights and property, and protect users of our phone services and other carriers from fraudulent, abusive, or unlawful activities.

 E. When is Bright House required by law to disclose customer information?